thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

         - pdfminer
         - pypdfloader
         - pypdfium2
-        - openparse (also has table support but quiteslow)
+        - openparse (also has table support but quite slow)
     - pdftotext  (fastest and most basic but can be unavailable depending on your install)
-    - Quite slow:
+    - Very slow but theoretically the best are from unstructured:
         - unstructured_fast
         - unstructured_elements_fast
-        - AI based I think:
         - unstructured_hires
         - unstructured_elements_hires
+        - unstructured_fast_clean_table
+        - unstructured_elements_fast_clean_table
+        - unstructured_hires_clean_table
+        - unstructured_elements_hires_clean_table
+        Notes: to the best of my knowledge:
+            'fast' means not AI based, as opposed to 'hires' 'elements' means the parser returns each element of the pdf instead of collating them in the rendering 'clean' means it tries to remove the extra whitespace 'table' means it will try to infer table structure (AI based)

 * `--anki_profile`: str
     * The name of the profile